Glossary

 All types of IRA deposit accounts are insured in the certain retirement account ownership category.

 Informal Revocable Trust Account: An informal revocable trust account – also known as a payable on death, in trust for, testamentary, or Totten trust account -- is created when the account owner signs an agreement, usually part of the bank's signature card, stating that the funds are payable to one or more beneficiaries upon the owner's death.
-Informal revocable trust accounts and formal revocable trust accounts are insured in the same account ownership category.
+Informal revocable trust accounts, formal revocable trust accounts, and irrevocable trust accounts are insured in the same Trust Account ownership category.

 Interest Check: A bank-issued check representing interest earned on an account.
 Also called Official Items.